Explore the Gemstones of the Bible: A Guide to Biblical Precious Stones

 What health benefits and protections are attributed to biblical gemstones?

-Biblical gemstones such as lapis lazuli, diamond, onyx, and amethyst are attributed with health benefits including protection, promotion of inner peace, prevention of intoxication, and support in decision-making.
-Their significance extends beyond the physical to encompass spiritual well-being.
+Biblical gemstones such as lapis lazuli, diamond, onyx, and amethyst are attributed with health benefits, including protection, promotion of inner peace, prevention of intoxication, and support in decision-making, while their significance also points to spiritual well-being in Jesus Christ and the hope of eternal life.
+Amethyst, in particular, is linked to spiritual clarity and divine protection.

 Previous